strangerstudios/pmpro-buddypress/readme.txt

 3. **Group and Member Type Settings** - Add or Invite Members to Groups and Assign Member Types by Membership Level under Memberships > Settings > Memberships Levels > Edit.

 == Changelog ==

+= 1.2.6 - 2020-10-14 =
+* BUG FIX: Fixed issue where the create group and join group buttons were not being disabled for users who shouldn't have had permission to create or join groups.

 = 1.2.5 - 2020-04-06 =
 * BUG FIX: Fixed issue where users were redirected away from the profile page if all of BuddyPress was locked down.